 Here’s your afternoon dose of politics, from Joshua Miller of the Boston Globe:

 And for those not on this email list, it’s free — truly! — to join.
-Click here to sign up for Political Happy Hour, which will return to your inbox on Monday.Joshua Miller can be reached at email@example.com.
+Click here to sign up for Political Happy Hour.Joshua Miller can be reached at email@example.com.
 Follow him on Twitter @jm_bos.